ibm-build-lab/NLU-demo-with-ui/README.md

 3. Keep `Dockerfile` as the method the Import strategy

-4. Choose a unique `Name`
+4. You can keep all the other defaults or change the name

 5. Select `Create`

-6. Go to Topology and open the newly created build icon.
+6. Go to `Topology` and open the newly created build icon.
 You can watch the progress

 7. Eventually, the build should complete, the pods should start.
 8. Add the `REACT_APP_apikey` and `REACT_APP_nlu_url` to the `deployment`.
 Under the `Administrator` view, find `Workloads` -> `Deployments` and select the NLU demo deployment.
 Add the environment variables.
 The pod should restart, but if it doesn't, go ahead and delete it.